Businesses in Alma, Illinois

 Ernest "Hump" Harris

-(BA-9) Ernest “Hump” Harris (father of Ruth Harris Brimberry) and 1910 Ford
+(BA-9) Ernest “Hump” Harris (father of Ruth Harris Brimberry) and 1910 Ford.
+He posed in this picture postcard for his sister.

 Alma Illinois Basket Factory